English, Welsh and Northern Irish students

 |Degree in Dentistry / Medicine / Veterinary Medicine||£46,250|

-- The fees for new students who are domiciled in England, Wales and Northern Ireland and entering the University in 2017-18 will be £9,250 per annum for all programmes apart from LLB: Graduate entry accelerated (£7,700 per annum).
-2018-19 fees are subject to increase.
+- The fees for new students who are domiciled in England, Wales and Northern Ireland and entering the University in 2023/24 will be £9,250 per annum for all programmes apart from LLB: Graduate entry accelerated (£10,560 per annum).

-- The tuition fee for a four year degree is capped at £27,750 unless you are studying abroad or on a work placement during the degree.
+- The tuition fee for a four year degree is capped at £27,750 at the moment.

 - The exceptions to the fee cap are Dentistry, Medicine and Veterinary Medicine which will have a fee of £9,250 for every year of study.

 - The majority of students studying on degrees lasting more than three years will get their final year tuition fee waived.
 The tuition fee-free year does not apply to advanced entry students (entry at level 2 or above) or students studying Dentistry, Medicine and Veterinary Medicine.

 - If a student has a year studying abroad as part of their degree, the student will get the study abroad year for free instead of the final year, under the current fee structure.